pang-apps/pang-apps-monitor-mysqlmariadb/README.md

 ```
 Process will be executed in Background.
 ##### Step 4: Access your devices #####
-Register your device in Pangdata.com
+See your device in Pangdata.com

 Login your account.
-See main dashborad and you can find unregistered device.
+See main dashborad(Overview) and you can find registered device.
-Register the unregistered device.
+Create your own dashboard and your data will play in realtime.

 ##### Step 5: You are happy to play with your data #####
 Wow!! all done.
 Enjoy and play with your device and your data.